Challenging ableism on the run

-“As a child, I was wrestling with this new identity and whether or not I could be an athlete again”, she says.
+“As a kid, I was wrestling with this new identity and whether or not I could be an athlete again,” she says.
 As it turned out, of course she could.
 A sense of belonging in the disability community could have helped her understand her potential earlier.

 Palagi also says that she thrives on community, and exercise has helped her meet people.
 In fact, she has one connection who figured out how to make his own climbing prosthesis, and with his help, Palagi is working on her version.

 No matter their ability, Ver Kuilen encourages everyone to work on raising awareness for the issues that the disability community faces.
-In her journey, Ver Kuilen set out to raise awareness for athletes with disabilities by completing a 1,500-mile triathlon spanning the US West Coast.
-She attempted the feat with only her walking prosthetic to demonstrate how important specialised prosthetics are.
+In her journey, Ver Kuilen set out to raise awareness for athletes with disabilities by completing a 2.400 KM triathlon spanning the U.S. West Coast.
+She attempted the feat with only her walking prosthetic to demonstrate how important specialized prosthetics are.

-In terms of organised competition, Bonner recommends that event directors start building in adjustments for differently abled athletes, rather than providing those adjustments on a case-by-case basis.
+In terms of organized competition, Bonner recommends that event directors start building in accommodations for differently abled athletes, rather than providing those accommodations on a case-by-case basis.

-“Sometimes we hear, ‘Oh, if they had just asked…’ Well, imagine spending your life asking!”, Bonner says, emphasising that society needs to take that burden off the disability community.
+“Sometimes we hear, ‘Oh, if they had just asked…’ Well, imagine spending your life asking!”
+Bonner says, emphasizing that society needs to take that burden off the disability community.

 In addition, marketing for an athletic event should be accessible — think, visual impairment friendly websites — and offer disability representation to help challenge stereotypes.

-Above all, Bonner recommends that organisers include members of the disability community in their organising efforts.
+Above all, Bonner recommends that organizers include members of the disability community in their organizing efforts.
 She says, “Don’t just assume you got it right.
 Ask.”
 And pay consultants for their expertise.